rdUdacity-FSND/Linux_Server_Configuration/README.md

 In my main application code, I had to change the relative path to the Google OAuth credential file to an absolute path.

 When creating the database (running models.py), after changing over to use PostgreSQL, I had to increase the size of the password hash.
 This was not an issue when using the SQLite database.
-I used these resources to work through the issue:
+I used these resources while setting up PostgreSQL:

 https://discussions.udacity.com/t/tips-for-configuring-postgresql-and-setting-up-item-catalog-project/223436

 https://stackoverflow.com/questions/21354136/dataerror-value-too-long-for-type-character-varying16-in-django-social-auth

-While logging into Google, there was an origin mismatch error.
+While logging in using Google (Using Google OAuth), there was an origin mismatch error.
 I discovered that I needed to set the origin in the Google API console to the URL and not to the IP address.
 This resource was helpful in pointing out the issue:

 https://stackoverflow.com/questions/16850350/got-origin-mismatch-error-in-google-share-api